cvicens/techlab/README.md

 So our code first create a new Event Emitter object with ``new events.EventEmitter()`` then it 'requires' the ``fh-form-listener`` module and call the ``attach`` method.
 Finally we register the event emitter/receiver with ``mbaasApi.forms.registerListener``.

 So, what does our ``fh-form-listener`` module do?
 It adds a handler to the Event Emitter object we pass through the ``attach`` method for the event 'submissionComplete' and when one of those events is received it calls a connector.
 How does fh-form-listener know which service ID to use?
-This module expects ``BACKEND_SERVICE_GUID`` environment variable to be defined and pointing to the right connector and optionally variable ``BACKEND_SERVICE_PATH`` to define the path of the endpoint it will post the submission object to, if this variable is not set it will use ``/submissions`` as the default path.
+This module expects ``BACKEND_SERVICE_GUID``*(1)* environment variable to be defined and pointing to the right connector and optionally variable ``BACKEND_SERVICE_PATH`` to define the path of the endpoint it will post the submission object to, if this variable is not set it will use ``/submissions`` as the default path.
 In this lab the connector has an endpoint for HTTP verb POST at ``/submissions`` path so no need to define this variable.

+*(1) ``BACKEND_SERVICE_GUID`` enviroment variable is set later in this chapter.*

 These are the steps we need to take.